top of page

 Charlie T_edited.jpg

-Charlie T. Savage is a Navy veteran, screenwriter, producer, and founder of Charlie Bit Me Joints LLC, where she creates thrilling and hilarious content that unapologetically highlights the Black female experience.
-A New Orleans native, she is passionate about inclusive storytelling, focusing on LGBTQIA+ communities, people of color, and women.
-As someone who manages PTSD stemming from her military service, Charlie uses her creative voice to uplift, advocate for, and build community among those living with invisible disabilities.
+Charlie T. Savage is a Navy veteran, screenwriter, and founder of Charlie Bit Me Joints LLC, where she creates thrilling and hilarious content that unapologetically centers the Black female experience.
+A New Orleans native based in Inglewood, California, Charlie blends bold storytelling with sharp cultural critique, spotlighting people of color and women.

 Charlie Bit Me Joints Projects